Weight Management: Evidence-Based Supplement Guide

 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

 The weight loss supplement category is the most dishonest corner of the supplement industry.
-Products promising to "melt fat" or "boost metabolism" by taking a pill are, with very few exceptions, not supported by evidence.
-The supplements that actually help with weight management work through mundane but effective mechanisms: maintaining muscle mass during calorie restriction, increasing satiety, and potentially supporting metabolic health through the gut microbiome.
+The supplements that actually help work through mundane but effective mechanisms, maintaining muscle mass, increasing satiety, and supporting metabolic health, not by burning fat.

 Whey protein is the most useful "weight management" supplement, not because it burns fat, but because adequate protein intake (1.2-1.6g/kg during weight loss) preserves lean muscle mass and increases satiety - you feel fuller longer.
 Creatine, counterintuitively for a supplement that causes weight gain (water retention in muscle), improves body composition by preserving and building muscle during weight loss phases, which keeps metabolic rate higher.
 Probiotics have emerging evidence for modest effects on body weight and composition, particularly specific strains, though effect sizes are small.